jina-ai/jina/docs/concepts/executor/create.md

 ```

-* You don't need to bump the Jina version
+* If you push your Executor to the [Executor Hub](https://cloud.jina.ai/executors), you don't need to bump the Jina version

   Hub Executors are version-agnostic.
 When you pull an Executor from Executor Hub, it will select the right Jina version for you.
 You don't need to upgrade your version of Jina.